Scottburg/coderbyte_solutions/README.md

 # coderbyte_solutions

-A repo of my solutions for the coderbyte challenges
+A repo of my solutions for 100+ coderbyte challenges